Agricultural production - animals

-In 2015, Spain, Germany, France, United Kingdom and Italy held the largest populations of livestock in the EU-28.
-Highest numbers of pigs were recorded in Spain and Germany (28.4 and 27.7 million head respectively), bovines in France (19.4 million head), and sheep in the United Kingdom (23.1 million head) as shown in Table 1.
+In 2016, Spain, Germany, France, the United Kingdom and Italy held the largest populations of livestock in the EU-28.
+The highest numbers of pigs were recorded in Spain and Germany (29.2 and 27.4 million head respectively), while the highest numbers of bovines was recorded in France (19.0 million head), sheep in the United Kingdom (23.8 million head) ) and goats in Greece (3.9 million head), as shown in Table 1.

-Close to two thirds of the bovine meat produced in the EU-28 derived from either bulls (32 %) or cows (30 %) in 2015 (see Table 3).
-In many EU Member States that proportion was even higher.
-In Ireland and the United Kingdom a majority of the beef (69%) produced in 2015 came from heifers (over one-year old females that did not calve) and bullocks (over one-year old castrated males).
+Close to two thirds of the bovine meat produced in the EU-28 in 2016 derived from either bulls or cows (31.4 % for each category) (see Table 3).
+In many EU Member States those shares were even higher.
+In the United Kingdom and Ireland a majority of the beef produced in 2016 (68.0 % and 66.1 % respectively) came from heifers (over one-year old females that did never calve) and bullocks (over one-year old castrated males).

-The expansion of sheep herds in the United Kingdom and Spain combined with the Italian market´s recovery from Bluetongue disease led to an increase in sheep meat production for the EU-28 of about 2.5 % from 2014 to 2015, when it reached 725 thousand tonnes.
-Between 2014 and 2015 goat meat production decreased by 2 % (see Figure 1 and Table 2).
+The expansion of sheep herds in the United Kingdom and Spain, combined with the Italian market´s recovery from Bluetongue disease, led to an increase in sheep meat production for the EU-28 of about 2.5 % from 2014 to 2015.
+However, in 2016 a decline by -1.5% was recorded, to a total of 713 thousand tonnes of sheep meat.
+Between 2015 and 2016 the goat meat production in the EU-28 was rather stable (-0.4 %) at 45 thousand tonnes.
+(Figure 1 and Table 2).

-Similar to the pig sector, low feed prices led to a surge in poultry meat production 3.9 % between 2014 and 2015, continuing the upward trends in the production of this type of meat in recent years (Figure 1).
+Similar to the pig sector, low feed prices led to a surge in poultry meat production of 5.1 % between 2015 and 2016, continuing the upward trends in the production of this type of meat in recent years (see Figure 2).

-In 2015, the price index for chickens decreased by 3.4 % compared to 2014 and by 8.5 % compared to 2013.
+In 2016, the price index for chicken decreased by 4.6 % compared to 2015 and by 12.4 % compared to 2013.
 This price decrease is considered to be linked to decreased feed costs and to prices having adjusted downwards to increased production.
-In 2015, the median price of chickens was 94.11 EUR/100 kg.
+In 2016, the median price of chickens was EUR 92.4 per 100 kg.